 WARNING!
-This feature is actually available only for Windows version of CZIP X.
+This feature is actually available only in Windows.

 IPFS is the acronym for Inter Planetary File System, an innovative system to save files online which is decentralized because it’s peer-to-peer and blockchain based.